Erebot/Erebot/docs/src/index.rst

 Erebot is a modular IRC bot written in PHP.
-It is known to work under both Linux and Windows (contact us on GitHub if you managed to use it on MacOSX) and works on a wide range of PHP versions (from PHP 5.2.1 upto the latest beta of PHP 5.5).
+It is known to work under both Linux and Windows (contact us on GitHub if you managed to use it on MacOSX) and works on a wide range of PHP versions from PHP 5.3.3 onwards.

 You can find more information about this project on the following websites: